San Diego Home Invasion Attorney

 California takes charges of home invasion very seriously and applies a greater penalty to those convicted of the crime.

-To be convicted on the charge of First Degree Burglary (home invasion) in California, the prosecution must prove:
+To get a felony conviction on the charge of First Degree Burglary in California, the prosecution must prove:

 1. You entered a home or dwelling that was inhabited; and